 Florence will not leave you indifferent.
 It has a lot of character and there are countless things to see and do.
 The hard part is deciding what to do in Florence within the time that we have.
 I was here for a month, and yet I feel it was not enough.
 Organize your time according to your interests, surely you will enjoy it a lot.

-What do you think of my ideas about what to see and what to do in Florence?
+What do you think of my ideas about what to do in Florence?
 What would you add?
+Have you been to Florence?
 Leave your comments below! ⇓